ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 # Solving the constraints

-Now I just needed to use the extracted values to solve for a satisfying solution.
+Then I just needed to use the extracted values to solve for a satisfying solution.
 There were only 5 function templates, so I wrote a Z3 re-implementation for each one that took the extracted template variables as arguments.